JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 ## Adding a Swing component to CFD composition using SwingPanel.

-SwingPanel lets you create a UI using Swing components in a Compose-based UI.
-To achieve this you need to create Swing component and pass it as a parameter to SwingPanel.
+SwingPanel lets you create a UI using Swing in a Compose-based UI.
+To achieve this you need to create Swing `JComponent` in the `factory` parameter of `SwingPanel`.

 ```kotlin
 import androidx.compose.desktop.SwingPanel